ganesh2394/Blood-Bank-Management-App/README.md

 ## Database Structure

-Here’s a breakdown of the two main MongoDB collections used:
+In this project i have used two tables **Users** to store the information about the users and **Inventories** to manage the inventory information of the different blood types.

 - **Users**: A single table for all roles (Donor, Hospital, Organization, Admin) with fields such as user role, name, contact info, and other relevant details.
-- **Inventory**: Tracks real-time availability of different blood types, including stock levels and associated locations.
+- **Inventories**: Tracks real-time availability of different blood types, including stock levels and associated locations.

 ---